ibm-outthink/mobile/README.md

 # Developer Journey

-##  How do I write a cool mobile app to manipulate Bluemix and other services?
+##  Goal: how do I write a cool mobile app to manipulate Bluemix and other services?

-##Audience: Intermediate mobile and cloud developers
+##A#udience: Intermediate mobile and cloud developers

-##Time to com0lete the journey: 4 hours
+###Time to com0lete the journey: 4 hours

-##Pre-requisites (Journeys):
+###Pre-requisites (Journeys):

-##Sample code: location on github with sample code snippets
+###Sample code: location on github with sample code snippets
 Guidance: Snippets should preferable be contained in a simple example that highlights the journey and nothing else.
 Complete applications will be a nightmare to maintain.

-##Target utilization: is it going to be used for workshop, blast, meetups, hackathon, etc.
+##Target utilization: Ysed for workshops, blasts, meetupss and hackathon

 # What Use Case are you interested in?